rkeVader/fluent-regex-net/README.md

 # fluent-regex-net
-This project is an experiement in building a fluent interface for building Regular Expressioins in .NET
+This project is an experiement in building a fluent interface for building Regular Expression (RegEx / RegExp) Patterns in .NET
 This is distributed under the MIT License.

 I frequently find myself helping other developers to use Regular Expressions.